GoogleCloudPlatform/community/tutorials/transparent-proxy-and-filtering-on-k8s-with-initializers/index.md

 - [Google Container Engine](https://cloud.google.com/container-engine/pricing)

 Use the [Pricing Calculator](https://cloud.google.com/products/calculator/#id=f52c2651-4b02-4da3-b8cd-fdbca6ad89a9) to estimate the costs for your environment.
-The resources used in this tutorial are approximately $2.39 per day.

 ## Checkout the source repository